lassancejm/BITOFBITS/TRINITY/README.md

     -s strand-specific data yes:1 (dUTP;RF) ; no:0 (default:no)
     -g grid conf file
     -m long reads

+What the script does: prepare a bash file with all the necessary arguments for sbatch submission to slurm Scheduler; submit the job to the grid.
 ```
 ## grid_slurm.conf:
 config file for HpcGridRunner using Slurm